A mathematical theory of super-resolution and two-point resolution: Location-amplitude identities

 \section{Location-amplitude identities}

-In this section, we intend to derive two location-amplitude identities that characterize the relations between source locations and amplitudes in the super-resolution problem.
-We start from the following elementary model:
+In this section, we intend to derive two location-amplitude identities that characterize the relations between source locations and amplitudes in the one-dimensional super-resolution problem.
+We start from the following elementary model in dimension one: